Showing posts with label #StrangerThings. Show all posts

 Code Red!
 Repeat we have a code red!!
 Mike, Lucas, Will, Max, and El reunite to talk that Will believes that the mind flayer is back.
 Eleven believes that it's Billy, because of the psychic encounter with Heather.
 They spy on Billy at the pool and set up a plan to trap him and see if it's true.
 More to come later.

 Meanwhile, Hopper is recovering from his beatdown with help from Joyce.
 Joyce tells him that the guy was riding a motorcycle and that gives Hopper a clue to someone that might know who that stranger could be.
-It leads to the meeting with Mayor Klien with nice chitchat that leads to who not only the guy is but who he works for, StarCorp (the owner of the mall).
+It leads to the meeting with Mayor Klien with a nice chitchat that leads to who not only the guy is but who he works for, StarCorp (the owner of the mall).
 Apparently, the company wants to expand to the east side of Hawkins, which leads to near the old lab.
 Joyce and Hopper rush to find one of the houses.

 Robin finds a way to get into the other side of the building, through the vents.
 Instead of Dustin going in because he's getting too big, they go with Erica.
 After coming to terms with her, she gets to the other side and opens the door.
-There Steve opens a box, but what's inside is a mystery and it's not Chinese food.
-Just as they are about to leave the doors close and what apparently is a room turns out to be an elevator going all the way down.
+There, Steve opens a box, but what's inside is a mystery, and it's not Chinese food.
+Just as they are about to leave, the doors close, and what apparently is a room turns out to be an elevator going all the way down.

 "Chapter Five: The Flayed"

-As Joyce and Hopper make it to their final house search on the list; they found an undercover basement with two Russian scientists working on something.
+As Joyce and Hopper make it to their final house search on the list, they find an undercover basement with two Russian scientists working on something.
 Just as Hopper questions them, the biker comes in hunting for them.
 Hopper cuffs the two and just as the bike makes his way down, Hopper aims his gun to the guy's head.
 The biker quickly attacks Hopper and not only beats the crap out of him again, but Hopper also returns the favor by knocking the guy's knee with a monkey wrench.

 While that was going on, Mike and El seem to be on good terms.